-Assume that both objects and boxes are numbered from 1 to n.
-Pick one object at a time (sequentially) and put it in the first box which can handle it (ie the box with a remaining weight which can handle the object).
+Assume that both metal gadgets and boxes are numbered from 1 to n.
+Pick one gadget at a time (sequentially) and put it in the first box which can handle it (ie the box with the lowest weight which can handle the gadget).

 Your task is to describe how this algorithm can be implemented so that it runs in time $O(n \log n)$ (in the worst case with unit cost).
-To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that holds the current object.
+To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that holds the current gadget.